jundi69/pccl/docs/md/5_ImplementationNotes.md

 ## Firewalls & Ports
 - By default, the master listens on port `48148`
 - Each peer tries to bind to a small range ([48149..48151]) for p2p, shared-state distribution, and bandwidth test sockets.
   However, these ports are not defacto static as is the case with most network protocols.
 Rather, these ports are “bump allocated“ where initially the implementation tries to bind to the target port (e.g. `48151` for the benchmark socket, or `48149` for the shared state server), but if this fails, the next higher port is tried until a free port is found.
 This ensures multiple peers can run on the same machine without port conflicts.
 Peers will "find" each other by reporting their ports to the master, which will inturn share this information with other peers.

 - `Important`: For wide-area or internet usage, you must open these ports in your firewall & forward them to your computer when behind NAT.
-The recommended approach is to open ~200 consecutive ports above `48148`.
+When only hosting one peer per IP address, only opening port `48149`, `48150`, `48151` is required.
+  When hosting more peers per IP address (e.g behind NAT), the recommended approach is to open a port range above `48148` proportional to the amount of peers using this IP address.

 ## Master Orchestration